JoshDumo/BEConOqtant/Superlattice/Specification.md

     The potentials will be loaded in a sequence as specified by the loading sequence for each independent lattice.

 * Provides a way to prepare a loading sequence for each independent lattice.
-The loading sequence is specified by a "gaussian" pulse with parameters of delay, edge "sharpness" and hold.
+The loading sequence is specified by a pulse with parameters of delay, rise time, and hold.

 * An internal algorithm uses the specified two independent lattices to prepare quantum matter landscapes, snapshots and lasers and produce a submittable job.